-7 Signs That You Might Have a Sleeping Disorder
+7 Signs That You Might Have A Sleeping Disorder

 Do you find yourself struggling to fall asleep or stay asleep throughout the night?
 If you answered yes, then you might be suffering from a sleeping disorder.
 Sleep is an essential part of our lives, yet many of us struggle to get the recommended seven to nine hours of sleep each night.
 In fact, a recent study found that over 70 million Americans suffer from some form of sleep disorder.
 But how do you know if your sleep troubles are more than just a passing phase?